Can't Shake the Feeling

-"Can't Shake the Feeling" is a pop-dance song written by Stock Aitken Waterman for British boys band Big Fun.
+"Can't Shake the Feeling" is a pop-dance song written by Stock Aitken Waterman for British boy band Big Fun.
 It was the second single from their 1990 debut studio album A Pocketful of Dreams on which it is the third track.
 Released in November 1989 with two different covers, it enjoyed decent chart trajectories in European countries, although it was unable to meet the same success than Big Fun's previous hit "Blame It on the Boogie".
 It became a top ten hit in the United Kingdom, Ireland, Spain and Finland, and a top 50 hit in Belgium, France and Germany.

+Background and writing

+The finished version of "Can't Shake the Feeling" was built around an acid house piano riff originated by Matt Aitken relatively late in the composition process, after the production team initially struggled to make earlier runs work.